-Risk-weighted assets associated with credit risk amount to around €1,008 million (around 7% of the total) while those associated with counterparty risk amount to around €626 million (4% of the total); lastly, the CVA component is associated with the remaining €2,071 million (about 15% of the total).
+Risk-weighted assets associated with credit risk amount to around €1,053 million (around 8% of the total) while those associated with counterparty risk amount to around €480 million39 (3% of the total); lastly, the CVA component is associated with the remaining €1,366 million (about 10% of the total).

-As described in the section on "Own funds", the adoption of the "dynamic" approach under Regulation (EU) 2017/2395 and Regulation (EU) no. 2020/873 entailed the following effects on the available capital and on capital ratios at 31 December 2023, as shown in the following table:
+As described in the section on "Own funds", the adoption of the "dynamic" approach under Regulation (EU) no. 2020/873 entailed the following effects on the available capital and on capital ratios at 31 December 2024, as shown in the following table: